 West Central Behavioral Health extends three awards annually to people who embody the spirit of our mission and vision in many exemplary ways.
 We take great pride in honoring those who go “above and beyond” to share their time and talents with West Central and our clients.
 Our awardees help clients and colleagues, communities, family, friends, and neighbors to become healthier and more aware of the importance of evidence-based practices in the field of community mental health, the need to work together to eliminate the stigma of mental illness in our society, and the opportunity to grow and recognize mental illness and substance use disorders as treatable.
 The annual awards include:

-The Lilla McLane-Bradley Award for Mental Health Development
+The Lilla McLane-Bradley Award for Mental Health Advocacy

 Established in 2007, this Award honors a community member who embodies the volunteerism and service for which Lilla McLane-Bradley – a West Central founder – is remembered.